parcel-pro-nl/woocommerce-plugin/DEVELOPMENT.md

 Once WordPress is running, you can view it on http://localhost/wp-admin.

-Optionally, you can set copy the `.env.example` to `.env` and set the variables.
-This will pre-configure the plugin for first use.

 To simplify the first-time setup, there is a setup script:

 ```shell